- Families being sought

-Adoption Services works to make sure a range of approved people able to meet the needs of the children who require adoption are available.
+Adoption Victoria works to make sure a range of approved people able to meet the needs of the children who require adoption are available.

 From time to time we will invite people to apply to be assessed as fit and proper persons to adopt a child.

-Invitations will be extended to people who have registered their interest.
+Invitations will only be extended to people who have registered their interest.

 - police checks

 - working-with-children and child protection checks

 - financial statements

 - a life story to provide background information.

 You will also be required to attend education sessions.
 These sessions will help you understand the adoption process and prepare you for the challenges of bringing an adopted child into your family.